Background: BCcampus Intersectional Sexualized Violence Project

 The Medicine of the Berry Patch: A Guide for B.C.
 Post-Secondary Institutions to Support Indigenous Students A call to action and self-paced online resource with videos, readings, and reflection questions for B.C. post-secondary institutions wanting to build support for First Nations, Métis, and Inuit students and survivors of sexualized violence.

-Communication, Healthy Relationships, and Consent: An Introductory Training for B.C.
+Communication, Healthy Relationships, and Consent: A Resource for B.C.
 Post-Secondary Institutions An interactive, self-paced online resource, developed in H5P, providing foundational training in healthy communication and relationships, setting boundaries, and establishing consent.

 BCcampus has developed five other resources on sexualized violence: